 What is errors and omissions insurance?

-Errors and omissions (E&O), also known as professional indemnity insurance, is designed to protect you from lawsuits in relation to mistakes made in your professional services.
-If you handle data or intellectual property belonging to your clients, it's often a contractual requirement.
+Errors and omissions (E&O), also known as professional indemnity insurance, is designed to protect you from the cost of lawsuits and compensation if a client believes you've made a mistake or you've been negligent in your professional services.
+If you handle data or intellectual property belonging to your clients, this type of cover is often a contractual requirement.

 - Professional negligence